flame/blis/docs/Multithreading.md

 Regardless of which method is employed, and which specific way within each method, after setting the number of threads, the application may call the desired level-3 operation (via either the [typed API](docs/BLISTypedAPI.md) or the [object API](docs/BLISObjectAPI.md)) and the operation will execute in a multithreaded manner.
 (When calling BLIS via the BLAS API, only the first two (global) methods are available.)

 **Note**: Please be aware of what happens if you try to specify both the automatic and manual ways, as it could otherwise confuse new users.
+Here are the important points:
-Regardless of which broad method is used, **if multithreading is specified via both the automatic and manual ways, the manual way will always take precedence.** Also, specifying parallelism for even *one* loop counts as specifying the manual way (in which case the ways of parallelism for the remaining loops will be assumed to be 1).
+ * Regardless of which broad method is used, **if multithreading is specified via both the automatic and manual ways, the values set via the manual way will always take precedence.**
+ * Specifying parallelism for even *one* loop counts as specifying the manual way (in which case the ways of parallelism for the remaining loops will be assumed to be 1).
+ * If you have specified multithreading via *both* the automatic and manual ways, BLIS will **not** complain if the values are inconsistent with one another.
+(For example, you may request 8 total threads be used while also specifing 4 ways of parallelism within each of two matrix multiplication loops, for a total of 16 ways.)
+Furthermore, you will be able to query these inconsistent values via the runtime API both before and after multithreading executes.
+ * If multithreading is disabled, you **may still** specify multithreading values via either the manual or automatic ways.
+However, BLIS will silently ignore **all** of these values.
+A BLIS library that is built with multithreading disabled at configure-time will always run sequentially (from the prespective of a single application thread).

 ## Globally via environment variables